 4. Stress test

-To make sure you’re not dreaming, and that your little VPS can withstand a rush of visitors, sign up at Blitz.io (using this link would give me a free credit, so you know) for ten free credits, equal to ten free tests.
+To make sure you're not dreaming, and that your little VPS can withstand a rush of visitors, sign up at Blitz.io (using this link would give me a free credit, so you know) for ten free credits, equal to ten free tests.
 Set the concurrency to around 100 per second (remember the HN front page gave 1-3 per second for me) and the timeout to 1500ms, just to let you see how slow the site gets under heavy load, without it timing out and returning an error immediately.
 Then just either bask in the satisfaction of having freed yourself from the shared-host racket, creating a reliable and secure server of your own with contingency plans in place, or frown as your site trips over under heavy load still.
-Check again for plugins with dodgy code, deprecated calls, debug logs within your CMS and so on.
+Check again for plugins with dodgy code, deprecated calls, debug logs within your CMS and so on.5.
+Maintain

-It’s probably good practice to ensure that software is patched and up to date on a regular basis, especially the CMS and any internet facing services.
+It's probably good practice to ensure that software is patched and up to date on a regular basis, especially the CMS and any internet facing services.
 Test your backups and tighten up your Nginx config if you get a chance, to ensure that sensitive files are internal access only.
-Also, try to look into intrusion detection and firewalling your VPS, for peace of mind.
+Also, try to look into intrusion detection and firewalling your VPS, for peace of mind.That about wraps things up.
+You should be able to set all of this up in a very long day, or over a few if not pressed for time.

 Again, if you want to experiment, here’s a link to Digital Ocean with my affiliate code.
 And again, I’m only adding this because they offer it.
 It’s not the aim of the post, just a nice bonus for me if it was of any use to you.